 - Ease of use through Excel-like spreadsheet templates for updating and viewing progress and performance

 - Fully tailorable terminology, EV/Credit rules, and progress cycle.
-Organizations using EPC are not bound to rigid terminology and techniques.
+Organizations using EcoSys are not bound to rigid terminology and techniques.

 - Ability to provide cumulative and time phased/periodic EV